brandon-rhodes/python-jplephem/README.md

 https://github.com/conda-forge/jplephem-feedstock

-This repository is where the development version of `jplephem` is maintained.
-You will find its source code beneath the `jplephem` directory, alongside its `setup.py` file — enjoy!
+This repository is where `jplephem` is maintained.
+You will find its source code beneath the `jplephem` directory that sits alongside the `setup.py` file.
+You can run its tests with:

+    python -m unittest discover jplephem

+Enjoy!